-According to the U.S. Bureau of Labor Statistics, computer and information technology professions will increase by 13 percent from 2016 to 2026.
-Demand for these employees is cultivated by an escalating need for cloud computing, information security and big data.
+According to the U.S. Bureau of Labor Statistics, employment in computer and information technology professions will increase by 13 percent by 2030, with the demand for these employees driven by an escalating need for cloud computing, information security, and big data.
+The growing number of technology companies and the subsequent high demand for qualified professionals mean IT salaries are flourishing.

-Technology entrepreneurs who started their careers in Silicon Valley are launching their own ventures in regions that have a lower cost of living.
-Thus, smaller metropolitan areas are emerging as mini-tech hubs where information technology professionals can land IT jobs that are double and even triple the average salary in the state.
+IT workers can stretch their salary even further by opting for smaller metropolitan areas that have emerged as tech hubs, like Charlotte, North Carolina, where information technology professionals can land IT jobs that are double and even triple the average salary in the state.

 Using information from the U.S. Bureau of Labor Statistics, IT jobs with exceptional growth projections include:

-- Mobile applications developer.
-These professionals create applications for mobile devices, including Androids and iPhones.
+- Software developer.
+These professionals create applications for mobile devices, including Androids and iPhones, and computers.
 They use an array of programming languages to optimize the functioning of the application.
-This profession is expected to see a 30.7 percent growth through 2026.
+This profession is expected to see a 22 percent growth through 2030.

 - Data scientist.
 These professionals work alongside other IT teams directing the gathering and application of data for a company.
-They also expect to experience a growth of 11.5 percent.
+They expect to experience growth of 31.4 percent.

-- Information technology manager.
+- IT manager.
 They oversee a company’s IT needs; generally supervising IT teams.
 IT managers help solve IT problems and assess the overall and ongoing IT needs of their company.
-The growth is projected at 11.5 percent.
+The growth is projected at 11 percent.

 - Database administrator.
-Also at a projected growth of 11.5 percent, data administrators organize and manage a company’s data to ensure accuracy and availability.
+Projected growth of 8 percent, data administrators organize and manage a company’s data to ensure accuracy and availability.
 They maintain the software and hardware and help protect data security.

-- User interface designer.
+- UI designer.
 These IT professionals are tasked with making sure software functions smoothly and logically.
-This field is expected to see a growth of 11.3 percent.
+This field is expected to see a growth of 13 percent.

 Other in-demand IT jobs, according to the U.S. Bureau of Labor and Statistics, and several other IT industry reports, include: